 Lucky doesn’t respond, not right away.
 He holds the rock close, inspecting its facets with a piggish gaze.
 It’s a little unnerving—he looks a lot like Gollum and a bit like Joker.

+After an awkward silence (for us, not him), he nods vigorously.
 “As you say, Master Wolven.”
-He stows the rock in his carry.
+Then stows the rock in his carry.

 (Eventide Clear…wow.
 So much cooler than heaven or hell.)

-“You’re a better man than I,” Lucky remarks.
-“Should death come knocking, no one I know would ask for me.
+“You’re a better man than I,” Lucky states.
+“If death came knocking, no one I know would ask for me.
 I’ve charmed too many wives, lightened too many carries.”

 “And if you lighten my friend’s, I’ll lighten your body of your thieving spirit.
 The man I seek is not to be touched.
-Do you understand me, highwayman?
+Do you understand, highwayman?
 Do.
 Not.
 Touch him.”
-Ren steps in front of Lucky, assuming a draw-stance.
+Ren steps in front of Lucky, blocking the path while gripping his sword-hilt and assuming a draw-stance.
 It forces the thief to stop in his tracks.

 “You say that like it’s a bad thing,” I venture.